kcchawla85/Destini_adventure_app/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-## Issues and Feedback

-If you encounter any issues or have feedback, please [open an issue](https://github.com/your-username/destini/issues) on the repository.
-Your input is valuable, and we appreciate your help in making Destini even better.

 ## Acknowledgments

 Destini is built with love and Flutter.
 We want to express our gratitude to the Flutter and Dart communities for their continuous support and contributions.